kayceesrk/cs3300_m22/assignments/02_typechecker/README.md

 the minijava compiler.

 Use JTB and JavaCC and write in Java one or more visitors which type check a MiniJava program.
-Your main file should be called P1.java, and if A.java contains a program to be type checked, then
+Your main file should be called `P1.java`, and if `A.java` contains a program to be type checked, then

 ```bash